BDO World Darts Championship: BBC Sport

 The rest of the commentary team has included BDO players Bobby George, Martin Adams, Trina Gulliver, Tony O'Shea and Scott Mitchell.

 For several years between 1989 and 2001, the Championship was often the only tournament shown on terrestrial television in the UK.

 From 2005, viewers were able to see every dart live at the World Championship, when the BBC introduced interactive coverage on its BBC Red Button service.
 From 2012, they began to reduce their coverage as they surrendered their exclusive coverage for the first time in the UK.
 ESPN took over the live broadcasting of the evening sessions, although the BBC held on to exclusively live coverage of the final.

 The BBC regained exclusive coverage for the 2014 tournament, but resumed a shared broadcasting agreement to cover the 2015 and 2016 events with BT who covered every evening session in the tournament.
 John Rawling, Vassos Alexander, Tony Green and George Riley provided the commentary for both broadcasters in 2015 and 2016 - Jim Proudfoot was an additional commentator in 2015.

 The BBC contract expired after the 2016 final and they opted to drop the tournament, instead covering a new PDC tournament, the Champions League of Darts in September 2016.
-The rights from 2017 were taken up by Channel 4.
+The free-to-air rights from 2017 were taken up by Channel 4.